Tshrestha-1114/Bank_Fraud_Detection_SQL/README.md

 INTERVAL 1 MINUTE) );

 **Anomaly-4**
-Description - Finding no.of Alerts for different customer account in order to detect fraud SQL Command:
+Description - Finding no.of Alerts for different customer accounts in order to detect fraud.

+SQL Command:
 SELECT c.CustomerID,
 COUNT(mta.AlertID) AS AlertCount FROM